S0lidByte/CineFlow/README.md

 | Scraping services | Comet, Jackett, Torrentio, Orionoid, Mediafusion, Prowlarr, Zilean, Rarbg         |
 | Media servers     | Plex, Jellyfin, Emby                                                              |

-and more to come!

-Check out out [Project Board](https://github.com/users/dreulavelle/projects/2) to stay informed!
+Check out out [Project Board](todo) to stay informed!

-Please add feature requests and issues over on our [Issue Tracker](https://github.com/rivenmedia/riven/issues) or join our [Discord](https://discord.riven.tv) to chat with us!
+Please add feature requests and issues over on our [Issue Tracker](https://github.com/S0lidByte/CineFlow/issues) or join our [Discord](https://todo) to chat with us!

 We are constantly adding features and improvements as we go along and squashing bugs as they arise.